Izzy Groves: Club career

 Groves grew up in Pickering, Ontario, Canada, a suburb of Toronto, as the daughter of Harbour View F.C. club-legend and Jamaican international Hubert 'Junior' Groves.
 From 2016 to 2019 she played for the Roberts Wesleyan University Redhawks, graduating in 2020 with a degree in biology.
 She served as team captain in 2019, earned all-conference honors and helped the team reach the NCCAA D-1 Final 4.

 In 2020, she signed with Vilaverdense in the Portuguese Second Division.
 In her first season, during which she led the team in scoring, Vilaverdense went undefeated and earned promotion to the First Division.
 The team then finished 8th in 2021-22.

 For the 2022–23 season, Groves played for US Saint-Malo in the French second division.
 She appeared in 23 matches for the club.

 On 2 September 2023, Groves signed with the London City Lionesses on a free transfer for the 2023–24 season.

+In March 2026, Groves signed a short term deal with Vietnamese club Hồ Chí Minh City to compete in the AFC Women's Champions League knockout stage.